The Essential RedMax Zero Turn Mower Maintenance Checklist: Run Strong All Season

 Cleaning Your Zero Turn Deck: The Key to Efficiency

 Cleaning the deck is one of the easiest jobs to carry out with zero turn mower maintenance and one of the most important.
-Grass clippings and dirt accumulate onto a deck with alarming speed, greatly restricting airflow for an uneven cut.
+Grass clippings and dirt accumulate on a deck with alarming speed, greatly restricting airflow for an uneven cut.
 Leave no dirt on its surface; clean it with a blower or a brush.
 Then safely tilt or raise the mower to the vertical so that you can scrape away packed grass underneath with the aid of a plastic or wooden scraper.
 Using the washout port to flush away debris from the deck is a good idea, though avoid soaking any sensitive parts.
 Let the deck dry thoroughly, then, if you so will, apply a non-stick spray to reduce buildup.
 This way, you make sure it cuts well and that it lasts a little longer.

 Inspecting Tires and Checking Fluid Levels